 ASWC (Associated Students of Whitman College)

-In addition to college-sponsored activities, student interest and initiative generates many activities at Whitman.
+In addition to college-sponsored activities, student interests and initiatives generate many activities at Whitman.
 The student government association, ASWC, is the umbrella organization for most student groups and activities, and fosters student participation in college governance, provides leadership opportunities, and supports the development of new interest groups.
-In addition, ASWC appoints students to college trustee committees, which add a student voice in the governance of the college.
+In addition, ASWC appoints students to college trustee committees, providing a student voice in the governance of the college.
 ASWC helps to sponsor speakers and campus events such as Winterim, Choral Contest, Renaissance Faire, and other concerts, speakers, and special events.
 ASWC also supports the student newspaper, the literary magazine, and the student-operated radio station.

 An extremely popular hangout in the Reid Campus Center is the Outdoor Program office, which houses a well-equipped rental shop and a bicycle repair shop.
 Here students can participate in a variety of outdoor activities for all ability levels: hiking, biking, climbing, rafting, skiing, kayaking — you name it and we do it!
 In addition to planned trips for groups, the Outdoor Program provides equipment, resources, and information to assist students in planning their own adventures.